Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +3500

-- Oddsmakers have moved the Aztecs' national championship odds up from +6000 at the beginning of the season to +3500.
-Among all teams in college basketball, that is the 70th-biggest change.
+- The Aztecs were +6000 to win the national championship at the beginning of the season, and have now improved to +3500, which is the 70th-biggest change in the country.

-- San Diego State's chances of winning the national championship, based on its odds, are 2.8%.
+- Based on its moneyline odds, San Diego State has a 2.8% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.